hazelcast/hazelcast-code-samples/enterprise/kerberos-login-module/README.md

 </security>
 ```

+>The `relaxFlagsCheck` property (in the module properties) is a `true`/`false` flag which allows to relax checks for security level requirements present in the service token.
+E.g. the authentication passes even if the mutual authentication is requested by client's service token.
+The .Net client may generate such a token, but the module does not yet support mutual authentication.

 Each Active Directory group for the user is added as a role, identified by the group SID.
 Therefore, permissions can be assigned to groups in the server configuration.

 Finally, the `hzcluster1234.keytab` file must be present in the chosen location.